Career stress and stress over employment are usually related to just too things:

 More money in your pocket translates into less stress over making more money at work.
 Take a look at these tips and try just three of them to vastly improve your stress levels and your life!

-Here are 10 ways to improve the quality of your life while saving money at the same time.
+Here are 10 ways to beat career stress through improving the quality of your life, while saving money at the same time.

 1. Buy Your Cell Phone

 Yep, you heard that right; if you don’t get your cell phone paid for through work, buy your cell phone up front.
 There are several reasons for doing this.